willy-wagtail/raspberrypi-pihole/README.md

 ### Start Pihole in container

-(Go to the next section if you want to start Pihole with Unbound.
-This is for starting Pihole in docker.)
+> *Go to the next section if you want to start Pihole with Unbound.
+This is for starting Pihole only in a docker container.*

 Using the `docker-compose.yaml` file from https://hub.docker.com/r/pihole/pihole/ as reference, create the file by running `touch docker-compose.yml`, then `sudo nano docker-compose.yml` to open the file in an editor, and finally copy pasting the contents in.